Skip to main content

 Additionally, businesses can create a knowledge base to house FAQs, instructions, and troubleshooting guides.
 Customers can navigate through the articles using an embedded search bar.
 If readers can’t find what they’re looking for, they can submit a support ticket from within the knowledge base.

-Pricing: Plans start at $15 per user/month.
-A 7-day free trial is available.
+Pricing: Plans start at $19 per user/month, billed annually.
+A free plan is available.

 13. ProProfs Help Desk

 ProProfs offers a help desk for customer support.
-The software allows teams to manage, track, and close tickets.
+The software allows teams of all sizes—from startups to larger operations—to manage, track, and close tickets.
 It includes a shared inbox for team collaboration, allowing agents to view conversations in one place.
 Agents can prioritize tickets, automate tasks, and tag teammates into the conversation.

 Agents can view a customer’s ticket history and export conversations as PDFs.
 It also features private notes for users to collaborate through side conversations.
 Collision detection can help avoid having multiple agents unknowingly work on the same ticket.